bluewitch/dwulf-manifesto/GameTheory/GameTheory.md

 - Starfield
 - - Just out, to be released in Sept 2023, can't wait, and yes I did pre order, the premium edition, mostly for the DLC Shatered Space, I am looking forward to this one, single player, very modable, and a Bethesda game to boot, the same Todd that brought us SKyrim, and Fallout.

+dwulf
+Male
+Thief/Smuggler

+Triats
+Terra Firma

+Story:
+dwulf is a Time Traveler from acient Earth, he came to the future from a top secret FTL star craft that was being constructed being trasported to be tested, but he escaped with the ship.
+Due to a misconfiguration of the FTL computers, dwulf, time-dialated through space-time to the current future present.

+From there he has been trying to adapt to the new space faring world.

 -
 ## RPG Cyberpunk
 - CyberPunk 2077